Damage jackals ripping right through you

 1. The Curse 2.
 Women In Leather 3.
 Lebanon 4.
 Liar 5.
 Blood, Death, Hatred 6.
 Mortal Slaughter 7.
 Into The Fire 8.
 Mayhemic Destruction

 Probably the best known speed/thrash metal performer from Australia ever, Mortal Sin caught some serious attention with their debut album.
 Mayhemic Destruction has a laidback, rhythmic sound that was quite characteristic for the band.
 The music is certainly not the heaviest or fastest around, but somehow the relaxed, almost uplifting feel starts to win you over after some listening.
 Considering their style, Mortal Sin were not that different from their American counterparts of the time, except for their "happy" sound.
 As a memorable exception from the more easy-going material, the heavy and frantic title track is a definite highlight of the album.
-While Mayhemic Destruction is not the most classic release of the eighties, it has its fair share of good moments.
+While Mayhemic Destruction is not the most classic release of the 1980s, it has its fair share of good moments.

 MORTAL SIN - Face Of Despair